Visiting

 General information on your application and on the organization of your stay is provided by our International Office by clicking here de.

-Our institute also has an Erasmus coordinator for English Studies (Dr. John Thomson).
-He is responsible for all academic issues relating to your application, especially your admission to English and American Studies and your selection of courses at our institute.
+Our department also has an Erasmus coordinator for English Studies (Dr. John Thomson).
+He is responsible for all academic issues relating to your application, especially your admission to English and American Studies and your selection of courses at our department.
 You can reach out to him by email: international.iaa@uni-jena.de.

 • FAQs